kubeshop/kusk-gateway/docs/guides/timeouts.md

 # Request Timeouts

-Kusk Gateway makes it easy to specify timeouts for your API operations - both globally or individually for each path or operation.
+Kusk Gateway makes it easy to specify timeouts for your API operations, both globally and individually, for each path or operation.

-For example the below API defines a global 60-second request timeout - which is overridden for the getHello operation and set to 10 seconds.
+For example the API below defines a global 60-second request timeout, which is overridden for the getHello operation and set to 10 seconds:

 ```yaml
 openapi: 3.0.0